Handling Decimal Notations¶

 When preparing data, you often encounter numeric data in a variety of formats from around the world.

-This brief tutorial introduces how Dataiku DSS handles conversion of decimal notations into a universally-understood raw format.
+This brief tutorial introduces how Dataiku handles conversion of decimal notations into a universally-understood raw format.

 Many parts of the world commonly display large and decimal numbers as